StefanLiebenberg/slieb.org/source/me/index.md

 ##Hi, I'm Stefan.

 I consider myself a driven full stack developer that cares about the work I do.
+I love programing and find great interest in different design patterns.
 I've been working remotely for Betgenius Limited since 2011.

 ###Working Environment of choice
 - Arch linux